VBalaguera/budgetapp/README.md

 # Welcome to Carrington

-This is a simple budget and note taking app.
+This is a simple budget and note taking app that uses:

+- React.
+- Chart.js
+- i18next.js
+- bootstrap v5.

 Using localstorage, all users can safely save their content in the browser.

-This app uses bootstarp v5, i18nnext, styled-components, chartjs, and moment.

-Installing dependencies:
+### Installing dependencies:

 ```sh
 npm install
 ```

-Starting app:
+### Starting app:

 ```sh
 npm run start